-2.5.1.1 Maximum Discharge [m/s] Field
+2.5.1.1 Maximum Discharge [m3/s or USG/min] Field

 This field is used to set the Maximum Discharge value.
 The Maximum Discharge figure determines the domain of the calculation, which is between zero and the entered value.